alistairjoelquinn/sn-typescript/README.md

 };
 ```

-Having defined RootState, it has been exported to use elsewhere.
-Wherever we pull data in from state, it can be typed accordingly.
+Having defined RootState, wherever we pull data in from state using `useSeletctor` it can be imported and typed accordingly.

 ```js
 const friends = useSelector((state: RootState) => state.users?.filter((user) => user.accepted === true));